On the Invariance of G\"odel's Second Theorem with regard to Numberings: Admissibility of Numberings

-This criterion improves upon computable translatability by providing a more conceptually clear characterisation of the essential key feature of acceptability, i.e., of intuitive computability.
-It has however another disadvantage, namely its dependency on a specific representation of syntax.
-There are a variety of other equally suitable representations of syntax, yet there are no convincing arguments (known to the author) singling out a preferred or most adequate representation.
-However, when employing an adequate representation different to finite sequences, the above criterion is no longer applicable.
-Since this paper's aim is to formulate a criterion expressing $T$-consistency which is as \enquote{coordinate free} as possible, causing $\mathcal{C}^{\forall^\ast}[\mathcal{P}_T^{\forall^\ast}]$ to depend on the representation of syntax would be rather undesirable.

-A third approach can be found in \citep{Smullyan1961}, who bases the concept of acceptability\footnote{Once again, the term introduced there is \enquote{admissibility}.} of numberings on representability in \textit{elementary formal systems} (for definitions see \citep[p.~6]{Smullyan1961}).
+A second approach can be found in \citep{Smullyan1961}, who bases the concept of admissibility of numberings on representability in \textit{elementary formal systems} (for definitions see \citep[p.~6]{Smullyan1961}).
 These systems can be seen as devices intended to \enquote{explicate the notion of \enquote{definability by recursion}} \citep[p.~2]{Smullyan1961} directly operating on strings, without the usual recourse to numberings.
-A set $E$ of strings which is definable by recursion in some elementary formal system is called formally representable.
-If in addition to $E$ also the complement of $E$ is formally representable, $E$ is called solvable.
-The acceptable numberings of $E$ are then taken to be exactly those which preserve these recursion theoretic properties.
-More precisely, an injective function $\alpha \colon E \to \mathbb{N}$ is called \textit{EFS-admissible}, if for every subset $S \subseteq E$ the following holds: $S$ is formally representable iff $\alpha(S)$ is r.e. and $S$ is solvable iff $\alpha(S)$ is decidable.
+A set $S$ of strings which is definable by recursion in some elementary formal system is called formally representable.
+If in addition to $S$ also the complement of $S$ is formally representable, $S$ is called solvable.
+The admissible numberings of $S$ are then taken to be exactly those which preserve these recursion theoretic properties.
+More precisely, a numbering $\alpha \colon S \to \mathbb{N}$ is called \textit{EFS-admissible}, if for every subset $U \subseteq S$ the following holds: $U$ is formally representable iff $\alpha(U)$ is recursively enumerable and $U$ is solvable iff $\alpha(U)$ is decidable.
 This yields: